PsyTeachR/reprores-v3/docs/appendix-j-twitter.md

 ### Export Data

 You can export your organisations' twitter data from <https://analytics.twitter.com/>.
-Go to the Tweets tab, choose a time period, and export the last month's data by day (or use the files from the [class data](data/data.zip)).
+Go to the Tweets tab, choose a time period, and export the last month's data by day (or use the files from the [class data](data/tweets.zip)) and open the zip file in your `data` directory.

 ### Import Data